-Net revenue from our wireless communications target market increased by \$41 million, or 13%, in the first quarter of fiscal year 2014, compared with the corresponding prior year period, due to continued strength in mobile smartphone sales on sustained demand from a large smartphone OEM customer.
-Unit sales of smartphones containing our products, as well as the amount of our product content in those phones are key drivers of our revenue increase from this target market.
-Improvements in our product content in a number of new smartphone platforms helped drive revenue growth during the first quarter of fiscal year 2014.
-We continued to experience high demand for our film bulk acoustic resonator, or FBAR, duplexers in the quarter ended February 2, 2014.
+Net revenue from our wireless communications target market increased by \$69 million, or 25%, and \$110 million, or 19%, in the fiscal quarter and the two fiscal quarters ended May 4, 2014, compared with the corresponding prior year periods, due to continued strength in mobile smartphone sales resulting from sustained demand from two large smartphone OEM customers and strong demand from LTE enabled Chinese OEMs.
+Unit sales of smartphones containing our products, the amount of our product content in those phones as well as increasing radio frequency, or RF, content in handsets, are key drivers of our revenue increase from this target market.
+Improvements in our product content in a number of new smartphone platforms as well as continued high demand for our film bulk acoustic resonator, or FBAR, technology products helped drive revenue growth during the second fiscal quarter and the first two quarters of fiscal year 2014.

-Net revenue from our wired infrastructure target market increased by \$85 million, or 59%, in the first fiscal quarter of 2014 compared to the first fiscal quarter of 2013.
-The increase in the first quarter of fiscal 2014 compared to 2013 was largely due to \$64 million of revenue contribution from our CyOptics component sales, an \$11 million increase in intellectual property licensing and development agreement revenue and the remaining increase primarily from higher enterprise and storage revenue.
+Net revenue from our wired infrastructure target market increased by \$66 million, or 43%, and \$151 million, or 51%, in the fiscal quarter and the two fiscal quarters ended May 4, 2014, compared with the corresponding prior fiscal year periods.
+The increases were largely due to \$56 million and \$120 million, respectively, of revenue contribution from our CyOptics component sales and the remaining increases primarily from higher enterprise and storage revenue.

-Net revenue from our industrial & other target market increased by \$7 million, or 6%, in the first quarter of fiscal year 2014, compared with the corresponding prior year period.
-This increase was due primarily to a \$3 million increase in intellectual property licensing royalties and a recovery in overall end market demand in this target market.
+Net revenue from our industrial & other target market increased by \$4 million, or 3%, and \$11 million, or 4%, in the fiscal quarter and the two fiscal quarters ended May 4, 2014, compared with the corresponding prior fiscal year periods.
+This slight increase was due primarily to a recovery in overall end market demand in this target market.

-From time to time, some of our key customers, particularly in our wireless target market, place large orders causing our quarterly net revenue to fluctuate significantly.
+From time to time, some of our key customers, particularly in our wireless communications target market, place large orders causing our quarterly net revenue to fluctuate significantly.
 We expect that these fluctuations will continue and that they may be exaggerated by the launches of, and seasonal variations in sales of, consumer products such as mobile handsets, as well as changes in the overall economic environment.